kevin-smets/caml/README.md

 ### Gotcha's

-- Nested anchors / aliases are not yet possible.
+- Nested aliases inside anchors are not yet possible.

 ## Usage